 On the other hand, an Emotional Empath experiences everything as being theirs.
 There is no separation between their energy and their experience of someone else’s energy.
 Emotional empaths can’t discern easily that their sudden mood change or headache is coming from someone else.

 It’s not uncommon for an emotional empath to spend a lot of energy and effort trying to “fix” their emotions.
-They do this by trying to figure out Why they are sad, angry, upset, and depressed, often going back into their past to find an emotion that felt similar and trying to heal it again and again.
-It’s difficult because they don’t readily understand that it’s not their issue to fix, but someone else’s they’ve picked up and need to release.
+They do this by trying to figure out Why they are sad, angry, upset, and depressed, often going back into their past to find an emotion that felt similar and trying to heal it repeatedly.
+It’s difficult because they don’t readily understand that it’s not their issue to fix but someone else’s they’ve picked up and need to release.

 Get off the Roller Coaster – the BioElectric Shield can relieve that fear, other people’s energy, and EMF, and it’s guaranteed.
 The BioShield strengthens your aura, reducing your susceptibility to the stress and fear around you.
-Many Shield wears report being much calmer and more relaxed wearing the Shield.
+Many Shield users report being much calmer and more relaxed wearing the Shield.
 This can boost your immune system, mood, and outlook on life.
-Imagine not feeling all the fear and anxiety around you….the world can seem a much more pleasant place.
+Imagine not feeling all the fear and anxiety around you….the world can seem much more pleasant.

 Amazing and beautiful shield!
 Nani Level 3 Shield

 I purchased the Level 3 BioElectric Shield a month ago.
 I loved the look of it, and when I put it on, it felt like it was made for me.
 The next morning I put it to the test.
 As an actor, I’ve been working doing voiceover jobs for the past 13 years with a company whose president is high-strung and impatient, to say the least.
 Whenever he’s monitoring the booth, I feel nervous and sweat even though I am confident.
 This person is challenging.